TheresaLui/SelfHelpContent_v2/articles/microsoft.intune/intuneservice-setupintune-setupadministratorsandmanageroles.md

 # Set up Intune - Setup administrators and manage roles

-Let's take a look at a couple common Intune Roles issues and how to resolve them:
+Let's take a look at a couple few common issues using Intune Roles and how to resolve them:

 **I tried to access a section in the Intune portal and received an "Access denied" message.**